Find the Right Home for Your Place in Life

 Downsizing is one of those real estate terms that sometimes rubs buyers the wrong way.
 Most think of empty nesters or retirees moving from a large square footage family home to a smaller villa or condo.
 Some cringe thinking of having to sort through decades of possessions, trying to decide what to keep and what to shed.
 It seems overwhelming.
 Here the downsizing is defined and 15 tips are provided to to make it more manageable.

-Talk to your realtor about smart-sizing.
-That is, work together to find a home that fits your lifestyle, regardless of your age or season of life.
+Talk to your realtor about finding a home that fits your lifestyle, regardless of your age or season of life.
 Yes, maybe the home will be smaller, but it’s a smart size for you, and that makes it right.
-Downsize or smart-size, whatever you’re most comfortable calling it, find the right home for your current place in life.
+Find the right home for your current place in life.

 Letting Go of Possessions